deafpolygon/advent-of-code/README.md

 # Advent of Code

-Working on the 2023 puzzles this year, in JavaScript.
+Working on the 2023 puzzles this year.